Resveratrol, Found in Red Wine, May Help Prevent Alzheimer’s Disease – Plus Ellagic Acid May Aid in Weight Loss

 While the preliminary evidence is promising, the doses administered to patients were in pill form, at concentrations equal to the amount of 1,000 bottles of red wine.
 Also worth noting is that the study done was the first phase in a series of analyses.

-The primary objective was to gauge the safety of using a concentrated resveratrol pill on human subjects – not necessarily its effectiveness at reversing or preventing the disease.
-However, despite the initial objective, improvements in maintaining high concentrations of AB40 (amyloid beta 40), a protein that declines in patients with Alzheimer’s, was noted.
+Back to the study, the primary objective was to gauge the safety of using a concentrated resveratrol pill on human subjects – not necessarily its effectiveness at reversing or preventing the disease.
+However, despite the initial objective, decreases in maintaining high concentrations of AB40 (amyloid beta 40), a protein that declines in patients with Alzheimer’s, was noted.
 More evidence is needed to prove the lengths at which resveratrol may improve Alzheimer’s, and a second phase is slated to begin soon.

 Red Wine May Have Other Health Benefits